Anilkumarsunkesula/vsts/sudheer/itro-ansible.md

 Step 3.
 Press "Enter", when asked for the following:

  a) Enter file in which to save the key

  b) Enter passphrase

  c) Enter passphrase again

 Step 4.
-You should now have the Public and Private keys generated.They can be found in
+You should now have the Public and Private keys generated.They can be found in<br>
-             /C/Users/PhotonUser/.ssh/id_rsa (Private Key)
+             /C/Users/PhotonUser/.ssh/id_rsa (Private Key)<br>
              /C/Users/PhotonUser/.ssh/id_rsa.pub (Public Key)

 **Note:**<br>
-id_rsa.pub will be used to create the Compute instance and id_rsa to connect via SSH into the Compute instance.
+       id_rsa.pub will be used to create the Compute instance and id_rsa to connect via SSH into the Compute instance.<br>
        Run 'cd /C/Users/PhotonUser/.ssh' (No Spaces in directory path) and then 'ls' to verify the two files exist.

 Step 5.
 In the git-bash terminal window, type ‘cat /C/Users/PhotonUser/.ssh/id_rsa.pub’, Highlight the SSH key and copy (using the mouse or the keyboard (ctrl-c)